biga-ahk/biga.ahk/src/math/min.md

 Computes the minimum value of array.
-If array is empty or falsey, false is returned.
+If array is empty or falsey, `""` is returned.

 ## Arguments